 Rattling or Clicking Froglet

 Males call from well-concealed positions in grass and tussocks surrounding water.
 Breeding activity usually starts in midwinter and extends through to early summer.
-Unlike most other local frogs, the clicking froglet can often be heard calling during the day, especially in light rain or with overcast skies.
+Unlike most other local frogs, the Rattling Froglet can often be heard calling during the day, especially in light rain or with overcast skies.

-This species is one of the smallest in the entire southwest, yet can be quite abundant when choruses form.
+This species is one of the smallest in south-western Australia, yet can be quite abundant when large choruses form in winter and spring.